hackersanddesigners/ether-index-sql/readme.md

 ### create .env

-to store db credentials and etherpad’s url / port number, we use a `.env`.
+to store db credentials and etherpad’s base url to redirect pads to, we use a `.env`.

 ```
 # from the root project folder, eg /path/to/ether-index-sql/.